Manzure/Manzure/README.md

 - 👋 Hi, I’m @Manzure
 - 👀 I’m interested in information security, Threat hunting, Cloud Security.
 - 🌱 I’m currently learning Azure
-- 📫 You can reach me via email: tnmanohar@ymail.com
+- 📫 You can reach me via : oomaho

 <!---
 Manzure/Manzure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.